-Gerard is the author of the upcoming book Good Decisions, Better Outcomes.
+Gerard is the author of Good Decisions, Better Outcomes.
 The premise of the book is to help individuals, business owners, and companies make better and more effective decisions through a framework he developed over years of education and experience.
 The framework is a step-by-step process of multiple techniques that is reliable, repeatable, and predictable.

 He has also authored several articles and refereed papers in reliability, logistics, and systems engineering for several conferences and professional organizations.

 Get 10% off your first purchase when you sign up for our newsletter!